googlegenomics/grid-computing-tools/docs/compress.rst

   mkdir samples
   put -r samples
   EOF

-(You can also use `gcloud compute copy-files` if you know the instance name of master instance.)

-4. SSH to the master instance
+5. SSH to the master instance

 .. code-block:: shell

   elasticluster ssh gridengine

-5. Set up the configuration files for the samples
+6. Set up the configuration files for the samples

 The syntax for running each of the samples is the same: